Raziel7893/WindowsGSM.Brink/README.md

 ### Port Forwarding (YOU NEED THIS, TO BE ABLE TO CONNECT FROM THE INTERNET(only for servers/pcs at home):
 - If You don't know How: portforward.com
-- 7777 UDP - Default Game Port
+- 27015 UDP - Default Game Port
-- 27015 UDP - Default QueryPort
+- 27016 UDP - Default QueryPort

 ### Files To Backup
-- Save Gane (You could only save serverfiles/GroundBranch/Saved , but that includes many big logs)
+- Save Gane (You could only save serverfiles/BRINK/Saved , but that includes many big logs)
-  - WindowsGSM\servers\%ID%\serverfiles/GroundBranch/Saved/SaveGames
-  - WindowsGSM\servers\%ID%\serverfiles/GroundBranch/Saved/Config/WindowsServer
+  - WindowsGSM\servers\%ID%\serverfiles/Save
 - WindowsGSM Config
   - WindowsGSM\servers\%ID%\configs

 ### Available Params
-All these params are automatically set by WGSM
+All these params are automatically set by WGSM and can be changed via Edit Config Window (don't edit the config Windowsgsm.ini manually
-- -port=  	 	                 can be change and working (Change via WGSM settings)
-- -queryPort=                    can be change and working (Change via WGSM settings)
-- -MultiHome=					 Change via WGSM settings, most games need your local AdapterIP, but if you have issues with serverlisting you may try your online IP
-- -LOCALLOGTIMES -log            creates logfiles in serverId\serverfiles\GroundBranch\Saved\Logs
+- +set si_name $ServerName
+- +set net_ip $ServerIP
+- +set net_serverPort $ServerPort
+- +set net_serverPortMaster $ServerQueryPort
+- +set si_maxPlayers $ServerMaxPlayer
+- +set net_serverDedicated 1
+- +set fs_savepath ./

+### Not having an full IPv4 adress ( named CCNAT or DSL Light )
+No game or gameserver supports ipv6 only connections.
+- You need to either buy one (most VPN services provide that option.
+A pal uses ovpn.net for his server, I know of nordvpn also providing that.
+Should both cost around 7€ cheaper half of it, if your already having an VPN)
+- Or you pay a bit more for your internet and take a contract with full ipv4. (depending on your country)
+- There are also tunneling methods, which require acces to a server with a full ipv4.
+Some small VPS can be obtained, not powerfull enough for the servers themself, but only for forwarding.
+I think there are some for under 5€), the connection is then done via wireguard. but its a bit configuration heavy to setup)

+Or you connect your friends via VPN to your net and play via local lan then.
+Many windowsgsm plugin creators recommend zerotier (should be a free VPN designated for gaming) , see chapter below (or tailscale, but no howto there)

-### How can you play with your friends without port forwarding?
+## How can you play with your friends without port forwarding?
 - Use [zerotier](https://www.zerotier.com/) folow the basic guide and create network
 - Download the client app and join to your network
 - Create static IP address for your host machine